 The effect of large scale background variation in the flat field images (usually due to scattered light) are described in section 2.15.
-An illumination correction table is generated by dividing observations of a medium rich standard field into a number of boxes, using the systematic photometric zeropoint changes across the image to define the correction for each box.
+An illumination correction table is generated by dividing the image plane into a number of boxes, using the systematic photometric zeropoint changes across the image to define the correction for each box.
 This is used to correct the instrumental magnitudes of subsequent observations for positional biases.
-This will be stored in the form of a binary FITS table with the value of PRO CATG equal to ILLCORTAB and with the following columns:
+This will be stored in the form of a series of binary FITS tables (one per detector) in a single MEF container, with the value of PRO CATG equal to ILLCORTAB and with the following columns: